SettRaziel/bsi_cert_bot/README.md

 ```

 ### Updated Advisories
 Published advisories change over time.
-They can get addition affected products, vulnerabilities or information links.
+They can get additional affected products, vulnerabilities or information links.
 In that case an advisory gets updated and republished in the rss feed.
 That leeds to duplicated notifications for advisories.
 For that case the update status is noted within the mail text to mark if this is a new or updated advisory.
-The BSI differs between three states: new, update, silent-update.
+The BSI differs between three states: `new`, `update`, `silent-update`.
 In the default behavior the script will only send notifications
-for advisories with the status new.
-If you consume these notifications to review the advisories for your own assets getting
+for advisories with the status `new`.
+If you consume these notifications to review the advisories for your own assets, getting
 updated advisories lead to duplicated notifications or tickets that need to be reviewed and connected to already existing ones.
 If you still want to recieve notifications for updated advisories you can add the flag `-u` or `--updated` to get mails for
 updated advisories.